marijana82/poke-berry-final-project/README.md

 In case you want to re-run the project, type `npm start` in the terminal, then press Enter key.

+>[!NOTE]
+>PokeBerry App is using [React Transition Group](https://reactcommunity.org/react-transition-group/).
+>Please follow the instructions in the link to install it to your project if necessary.

 ## ***5. User access***

 ### **Registration and login**